 The Battle of the Chesapeake was a naval engagement pitting the French naval fleet under Admiral François Joseph Paul de Grasse against a British fleet under Admiral Sir Thomas Graves that took place near the mouth of the Chesapeake Bay on September 5, 1781.
 The battle resulted in a tactical French victory, effectively blocking the mouth of the Chesapeake and preventing British ships from reinforcing the besieged British Army at Yorktown.
 Without logistical support and reinforcements from the Chesapeake, the British Army was forced to surrender at Yorktown.
 The battle all but ended major combat operations during American Revolutionary War.

-In the summer of 1781, General George Washington convened a planning session to decide where to attack the British, using a joint Continental Army and French Army force.
+In the summer of 1781, General George Washington convened a planning session to decide where to attack the British, using a joint Continental Army and French Army forces.
 Washington initially supported a siege of New York, but Jean-Baptiste Donatien de Vimeur, comte de Rochambeau, the commander of French forces, recognized the difficulty of attacking the heavy fortifications of the city.
 While Washington had set his sights on New York, he also mentioned in a letter to Rochambeau that “should we be able to secure a naval superiority, we may perhaps find others more practicable and equally advisable.”1 Eventually, mainly due to Admiral De Grasse’s naval considerations, Washington yielded to Rochambeau’s recommendation and shifted his focus to Yorktown.
 The French fleet under De Grasse was, in the summer of 1781, stationed in the West Indies.
 On July 28, De Grasse wrote to General Washington that “the whole will be embarked in vessels of war from twenty-five to twenty-nine in number, which will depart from this colony on the 3d of August and proceed directly to the Chesapeake Bay.”2